darrylcousins/aws-nautilus/docs/start.rst

 Generating this project with AWS tools
 ======================================

-Creating and updating the schema.
-From the `AppSync Console`_ the schema can be built for the application which will also then generate the DynamoDB_ tables necessary to store the data.

-This project did begin life as a Couchbase/ExpressJS/Apollo/React application stack.
+This project did began as a Couchbase/ExpressJS/Apollo/React application stack.
 However setting up Couchbase on AWS requires a costly EC2 instance.
 So I moved to using DynamoDB_, then I swapped out Apollo in favour of Amplify_ which gives me a set of tools to update the schema automatically.